mikebowler/jekyll_jirametrics/config_project.md

 end
 ```

-The board ids that you specify will be used to determine what issues to download.
+## `board`

+The board section tells us what board we're pulling data for, and how we declare the cycle time for that board.

 ```ruby